 Yellowing of the lucky bamboo stalk is almost always the result of over-fertilizing.
 If your plant has both leaf and stalk yellowing, the first thing to consider is over-fertilizing.

 This is often a mistake owners make, not realizing that most lucky bamboo plants don't require fertilizing and can thrive for years and years without ever being fertilized.
 If you must fertilize your plant, then make sure to use one specifically for lucky bamboo.
 Such a feeding should be a rare and infrequent dosing.

-For in-water plants, the solution for lucky bamboo leaves turning yellow is to immediately change the water.
+For in-water plants, the solution for lucky bamboo stalks turning yellow is to immediately change the water.
 This can work in some cases where the plant hasn't soaked up too much fertilizer to kill it.
 However, in other cases, it might be too late to save the plant.
 This is especially true if it's the stalk turning yellow instead of just the leaves.

 The best approach for an over fertilized in-soil plant is to repot with fresh soil that doesn't have any added fertilizer.
 The damage may have already been done, and the plant absorbed too much fertilizer.
 You'll know within a few days if your plant will survive.

 Incorrect Temperature and Humidity Can Cause Lucky Bamboo Plants to Die